 Skip to main content

 Commands are built-in actions you can invoke from the chat input bar.
-Like skills, commands are triggered with /, but instead of injecting reusable instructions they perform an action on the session directly.
+Like skills, commands are triggered with /, but instead of referencing reusable instructions they perform an action on the session directly.

 Using commands